sergeche/emmet-sublime/README.md

     "disabled_keymap_actions": "all"

-Not that if you disabled any action like so and you’re create your own keyboard shortcut, you **should not** use `emmet_action_enabled.ACTION_NAME` since this is the key that disables action.
+Not that if you disabled any action like so and you’re create your own keyboard shortcut, you **should not** use `emmet_action_enabled.ACTION_NAME` context since this is the key that disables action.

 ### “Help!
 My snippets doesn’t work anymore in HTML/CSS files!”